 - São Paulo, Brazil

-In this department, AVG Secure VPN did well.
-It worked on Amazon Prime, Netflix, HBO GO and YouTube.
-It didn’t work on BBC iPlayer, but perhaps it has something to do with AVG Secure being a US-centric VPN.
-Other VPN services might have better support for BBC iPlayer.
+It didn’t work on the BBC iPlayer, but perhaps it has something to do with AVG Secure being a US-centric VPN.

 Other than this, the AVG Secure VPN impressed with its seamless connection.
-So, if you need a VPN to connect to any of the US streaming platforms, AVG Secure VPN is a good contender.
+So, if you use a VPN exclusively for binging TV shows on the US streaming platforms, AVG Secure VPN might be a good contender.

 Unfortunately, AVG Secure VPN doesn’t offer a live chat option on their website.
-If you ever encounter any problems or have a question, you will need to make use of the support ticketing system and wait patiently until someone assists you via email.
+If you ever encounter any problems or have a question, you’ll need to make use of the support ticketing system and wait patiently until someone assists you via email.

 One of the better things about AVG Secure VPN is undoubtedly its pricing structure, and although it is not possible to opt for a monthly licence to start with, you are able to select this option later on during checkout.